What Is Transverse Myelitis?

 Washington, DC-based vaccine attorney Leah Durant has the experience and skill required to help clients through their VICP claims, which are an alternative to the traditional tort law system.
 Equipping yourself with a vaccine inflammatory disease claim lawyer who has a comprehensive knowledge of transverse myelitis-related claims is a way to ensure your claim is in full legal compliance with the VICP system requirements.

 Leah Durant has dedicated her legal career to helping people across the country who have been injured by vaccines get the compensation they deserve.
-Contact the Law Offices of Leah V. Durant, PLLC, today for a free, no obligation consultation.
+Contact The Law Offices of Leah V. Durant & Associates today for a free, no obligation consultation.